-When you do get a chance to think about filing your taxes, you may wonder, “Is there a simple yes or no answer to the question posed in the headline?”
+When you’re filing your taxes, you may wonder, “Is there a simple yes or no answer to whether insurance premiums are tax-deductible?”

 Sorry, but there’s no 1-word answer.
 “Probably not” is the most useful 2-word answer.

 When are insurance premiums tax deductible?

 Whether or not your insurance premiums* are tax deductible depends on your own or your company’s specific tax situation.

 (*Premiums refer to the monthly or annual fees you pay to have insurance.)

 Thanks to Canada’s Income Tax Act (ITA), deductibility of insurance premiums is a complicated maze of specific rules for specific scenarios.
 (Don’t believe it?
 Check out the index to the ITA – the index alone is enough to make your head spin.)

 Generally, life, health and disability insurance premiums aren’t tax-deductible for individuals or businesses.
 So you can assume the answer is no until you find out whether your specific situation is an exception.
 For a clear understanding of what tax deductions you’re eligible for, it’s best to talk to a tax professional.